LtAirman/ChargeFieldTopics/README.md

 Atom Builder includes an ipywidget gridspec **Periodic Table** button layout which can be used to select the desired atom.

 Run each cell in turn.
-The ninth cell cell is a brief markdown explanation and the 10th cell displays the periodic table.
-The 11th cell displays the main gui widget controls below the periodic table.
-Select the desired atom with either a button or drop-down widget.
+The 12th cell contains a brief explanation of the the periodic table created by the next cell.
+Following that, the main gui widget controls are displayed.

+Select the desired atom with either a periodic table button or drop-down widget.
 Other control options include: type of proton emissions displayed, color coding of the specific number of protons in each proton stack, proton separation distances, and whether to include an atomic label or not.

-Then run that cell, ..., four cells later the atom is calculated, but first, the **Slotlayout diagram** is displayed.
+Four or so cells later the atom is calculated, then the Slotlayout diagram is displayed.

 ![Slotlayout diagram](/images/slotlayout84b.png)
 All atoms can be described by the number of protons (0-6) in each